AlfredDoppler/HTLGrieskirchenShowcase2023-24/README.md

 first solutions of how to run the GIT-repository Web GL games directly in the browser.

 @students:
-You mnust change the Compression Format in the Unity player settings to "Disabled" before creating the WebGL Build:
+You must change the Compression Format in the Unity Player settings to "Disabled" before creating the WebGL Build:

 ![CompressionFormat](https://github.com/AlfredDoppler/HTLGrieskirchenShowcase2023-24/assets/19311233/6bdf692d-2cf0-4f22-babb-b08d31e3d4a4)